← Back to 史記

 使

 That spring, after Nan Yue had been destroyed, the emperor had a favorite minister, Li Yannian, appear with good music.
 The emperor approved of it and sent it down to the dukes and ministers for discussion, saying: 'The common people's sacrifices still have drum and dance music.
 Now the suburban sacrifice has no music.
 How is this fitting?'
-The dukes and ministers said: 'In ancient times, sacrifices to heaven and earth all had music, and the gods can be obtained and ritually honored.'
+The dukes and ministers said: 'In ancient times, sacrifices to Heaven and Earth all had music, and only then could the gods be summoned and honored with ritual.'
 Someone said: 'The Great Emperor made Su Nu play a fifty-string zither, and it was sad.
 The emperor forbade it but could not stop it, so he broke the zither into twenty-five strings.'
-Thereupon, after Nan Yue was pacified, when praying and sacrificing to Tai Yi and Hou Tu, they began to use music and dance.
-Moreover, singing boys were summoned, and the making of twenty-five-string zithers and konghou, qin, and se began from this time.
+After Nan Yue was pacified, when praying and sacrificing to Tai Yi and Hou Tu, they began to use music and dance.
+Singing boys were also summoned, and the making of twenty-five-string zithers and konghou, qin, and se began from this time.

 79

-The following winter, the emperor discussed and said: 'In ancient times, they first displayed the troops and refreshed the army, and then performed the feng and shan.'
+The following winter, the emperor discussed and said: 'In ancient times, they first displayed the troops and refreshed the army, and then performed the fengshan.'
 He then toured north to Shuofang, displaying more than a hundred thousand troops, returned to sacrifice at the Yellow Emperor's tomb at Mount Qiao, and released the troops at Xuru.
 The emperor said: 'I have heard that the Yellow Emperor did not die.
 Now there is a tomb.
 Why is this?'
 Someone replied: 'The Yellow Emperor already became an immortal and ascended to heaven.
 The ministers buried his clothes and cap.'
-Having arrived at Ganquan, and being about to perform affairs at Mount Tai, he first performed a similar sacrifice to Tai Yi.
+After arriving at Ganquan, and before performing the rites at Mount Tai, he first performed a corresponding sacrifice to Tai Yi.

 80

-Since obtaining the treasure ding, the emperor discussed the feng and shan with the dukes, ministers, and various scholars.
-The feng and shan had been used rarely and were distant and cut off, and none knew their ceremony and rites.
-The group of ru collected matters about the feng and shan from the Book of Documents, the Zhou Guan, and the Wang Zhi concerning the wang sacrifice and shooting of oxen.
-Ding Gong of Qi, over ninety years old, said: 'The feng and shan unite with the name of immortality.
+After obtaining the precious ding, the emperor discussed the fengshan with the dukes, ministers, and scholars.
+Because the fengshan sacrifices had been performed so rarely and were so remote, no one knew their rites.
+The Confucian scholars drew on the fengshan passages in the Book of Documents, the Zhouguan, and the Wangzhi concerning the wang sacrifice and the shooting of oxen.
+Ding Gong of Qi, over ninety years old, said: 'The fengshan means joining with immortality.
 The Qin emperor did not obtain the ability to ascend and perform the feng.
 If Your Majesty must ascend, gradually ascend, and then there will be no wind or rain, and you will then ascend and perform the feng.'
-The emperor thereupon ordered the various ru to practice shooting oxen and to draft the ceremonies for the feng and shan.
-After several years, the time arrived and they were about to go.
-The Son of Heaven, having heard the words of Gongsun Qing and the fangshi, that those above the Yellow Emperor who performed the feng and shan all caused monsters to communicate with the gods, wished to imitate those above the Yellow Emperor in connecting with divine immortals and Penglai scholars, to elevate the world and compare virtue to the Nine Sovereigns, and considerably adopted ru methods to civilize it.
-The group of ru could not distinguish and clarify the matters of the feng and shan, and were also dragged and restrained by the poems, books, and ancient texts and could not gallop freely.
-The emperor showed the group of ru the vessels for the feng and shan sacrifice.
-Some of the ru said: 'They are not the same as ancient ones.'
-Xu Yan again said: 'The various scholars of the Grand Ceremonies perform rites not as well as those of Lu.'
-Zhou Ba prepared maps of the feng and shan matters.
-Thereupon, the emperor demoted Yan and Ba and completely dismissed the various ru, not using them.
+The emperor then ordered the Confucian scholars to practice shooting oxen and to draft the ceremonies for the fengshan sacrifices.
+After several years, the time arrived, and they were about to go.
+The Son of Heaven had heard Gongsun Qing and the fangshi say that the rulers from the Yellow Emperor onward, when performing the fengshan sacrifices, all summoned strange beings and communicated with the gods.
+He wished to imitate those ancient rulers by making contact with divine immortals and the masters of Penglai, to raise the age and match his virtue with the Nine Sovereigns, while also adopting many Confucian methods to give the rites a civilized form.
+The Confucian scholars could not distinguish and clarify the matters of the fengshan sacrifices, and they were also constrained by the poems, books, and ancient texts and could not speak freely.
+The emperor showed the Confucian scholars the vessels for the fengshan sacrifice.
+Some said, 'They are not the same as those of antiquity.'
+Xu Yan also said, 'The scholars of the Grand Ceremonies do not perform rites as well as those of Lu.'
+Zhou Ba prepared diagrams for the fengshan.
+The emperor then demoted Yan and Ba, dismissed all the scholars, and no longer used them.

 81

 In the third month, he then went east to visit Gou Shi and ritually ascended the central peak, Mount Taishi.
-The following officials at the foot of the mountain heard what seemed like words saying 'ten thousand years,' it is said.
+The following officials at the foot of the mountain heard what seemed like words saying 'ten thousand years.'
 When asked, the emperor did not speak; When asked, the officials below did not speak.
-Thereupon, he enfeoffed three hundred households to Mount Taishi to offer sacrifices, naming it the County of Chonggao.
+He then enfeoffed three hundred households to Mount Taishi to offer sacrifices, naming it the County of Chonggao.
 Going east, he ascended Mount Tai.
 The grasses, trees, and leaves of Mount Tai had not yet grown, so he had people ascend with stones and set them up at the summit of Mount Tai.

 82